-I’m a genealogist, oral historian, historical researcher and heritage creative practitioner based in north west England.
+I’m a genealogist, oral historian, local history researcher and heritage creative practitioner based in north west England.

-In 2019 I completed a Masters degree in Local History with the Open University, following on from gaining my Postgraduate Diploma in History with Distinction in 2018.
+In 2019 I completed a Masters degree in Local History, with Merit, from the Open University, following on from gaining my Postgraduate Diploma in History, with Distinction, in 2018.
 My dissertation explored changes to small-scale farming in Haslingden, Lancashire brought about by the Industrial Revolution, focusing on the lives of the Woods farming family from 1837 to 1888.
 In 2015 I gained a first-class honours degree in Humanities with Creative Writing and Art History, again from the Open University.

 From October 2018 I’ve administered the Fell Foot Park Oral History Project as part of a two-year project focusing on the recent social history of the property as a caravan, camping and chalet site from the 1940s to the 1990s.
-The project will culminate in an exhibition and visitor interpretation in October 2020.
+The project will culminate in an exhibition and visitor interpretion.
 During 2020 I’m also administering the Steam Yacht Gondola Oral History Project, part of celebrations surrounding 40 years since the yacht’s restoration.

 During 2017 I worked via tender with the programming team at Lakeland Arts developing scripts and voice recordings for four augmented realities as part of the Blackwell Project at Blackwell, the Arts and Crafts House, Bowness-on-Windermere.
 My research centred on the Holt family and their interaction with Blackwell as a holiday home.